SherryPlatform/MinCLR/Platform/Linux/ReadMe.md

 Class 3.
 So, it's really suitable.

 Here are the original links for systemd-boot package.
-For use systemd-boot as bootloader, `/usr/lib/systemd/boot/efi/systemd-bootx64.efi` is the only need.
+For use systemd-boot as bootloader, `/usr/lib/systemd/boot/efi/systemd-bootx64.efi` is all you need.

 https://mirrors.tuna.tsinghua.edu.cn//debian/pool/main/s/systemd/systemd-boot-efi_252.19-1~deb12u1_amd64.deb